 President Woodrow Wilson authorized the building of a hydroelectric dam at Muscle Shoals in 1916.
 Wilson Dam was to provide power for a munitions plant during World War I, but the war ended before the dam was completed.

 Construction on the project languished through the 1920s while Congress debated what to do with the property.
 Some senators wanted to sell the dam to a private company while others thought the government should retain public control of the property.

-Senator George Norris of Nebraska proposed the Muscle Shoals Bill which would allow government use of the dam to produce and sell electricity.
-President Herbert Hoover vetoed the bill in 1931, insisting that it was the job of private enterprise and not government.
+Senator George Norris of Nebraska proposed the Muscle Shoals Bill which would allow the government to use the dam to produce and sell electricity.
+President Herbert Hoover vetoed the bill in 1931, insisting that it was the job of private enterprise and not the government.

 As the country plunged deeper into the Great Depression, however, distrust of private utilities festered.
 Many believed the utilities charged too much for power.
 Americans began to support the idea of public ownership of electric utilities.